TIGRLab/stoppd_MRS/README.md

 	  from lcmodel text files which contain metabolite concentrations, %standard deviation, and other important info.
 	- only slight syntax changes should be necessary to modify these scripts in order to adapt them to data from other sites
 	- at the end of this script, there will be an sgacc folder and a dlpfc folder, each containing their respective table file, plot.pdf (both lcmodel outputs) as well as the generated csv file with the extracted metabolite information.
 The script also takes care of csf correction.

+<b> Note: There are currently no scripts written for PMC (matlab1_PMC.m/csv_creation_PMC.m) </b>
+	- Once data from PMC has been received, it is simple to create these using the scripts from other sites as templates.